Are you ready to discover your college program?

 This degree path prepares graduates for the business world, which increasingly relies on big data to inform decisions and enhance revenue.
-MBA graduates possess versatile analytics and management skills applicable in various industries, including marketing, finance, and manufacturing.
+Graduates that have an online MBA in finance, marketing or manufacturing have versatile analytics and management skills applicable in various industries.

-An excellent option for professionals seeking salary advancement and promotion to management positions, the MBA in business analytics often meets educational requirements for lucrative managerial jobs such as financial manager, management consultant, or marketing manager.
-According to the Bureau of Labor Statistics (BLS), financial managers earned a median annual salary of $129,890 in 2019.
+The MBA in business analytics is an option for professionals seeking salary advancement and promotion to management positions.
+Graduates can pursue high-paying managerial jobs such as financial manager, management consultant, or marketing manager.
+According to the Bureau of Labor Statistics (BLS), financial managers earned a median annual salary of $131,710 in 2021.

 Careers for Business Analytics MBA Graduates

 The MBA concentration in business analytics opens up career possibilities in diverse sectors, including banking, insurance, and government.
 Business analytics programs equip students for positions as marketing managers, management consultants, big data advisors, or intelligence administrators.

 Many graduates with a business analytics MBA become analysts in operations, supply chains, customer insights, or finances.
 Additional analyst areas include business intelligence, pricing, and revenue optimization, and quantitative data.